 |1984||declared a Monumento Histórico - Artístico (Historic Monument).|

 |25-MAR-1999||Parque Arqueológico de Belmaco inaugurated.|

 Beneath the main cave there are numerous other caves, which are interpreted as dying caves.
-The old guanche were brought into the cave when they were dying, and then walled alive into the cave.
+The story goes, old guanche were brought into the cave when they were dying, and then walled alive into the cave.
 Most likely this is also a modern legend, probably a legend created by the Spanish conquerors.